Gradient Descent as Implicit EM in Distance-Based Neural Models: Introduction

 \subsection{Contributions}

 The contributions of this paper are deliberately narrow and can be summarized as three claims at increasing levels of abstraction.

 \textbf{One theorem.} For any objective of the form $L = \log \sum_j \exp(-d_j)$, the gradient with respect to each distance satisfies $\partial L / \partial d_j = -r_j$, where $r_j$ is the normalized exponential---the responsibility of component $j$.
-This result is derived, not assumed, and requires no conditions beyond differentiability.
+The identity is a specialization of Fisher's identity from the classical EM literature (Section 5.2) and requires no conditions beyond differentiability.
+What is new is not the identity but its address: standard neural objectives, including cross-entropy, attention, and mixture likelihoods, instantiate it without modification.

 \textbf{One interpretation.} This identity implies that gradient descent on distance-based log-sum-exp objectives performs implicit expectation-maximization.
-The E-step is the forward pass; the M-step is the parameter update; responsibilities are never explicitly computed because they \emph{are} the gradients.
-EM is not approximated by neural training---it is realized by it.
+The E-step is the forward pass, the M-step is the parameter update, and responsibilities are never explicitly computed because they coincide with the gradients.
+Neural training does not approximate EM in this setting; it realizes it.

 \textbf{One unification.} The same mechanism manifests across three regimes depending on the constraints imposed.
 In the \emph{unsupervised} regime, responsibilities are fully latent and prototypes compete freely.
-In the \emph{conditional} regime---attention---responsibilities are recomputed per query over a shared prototype family.
-In the \emph{constrained} regime---cross-entropy classification---supervision clamps one responsibility while competition persists among alternatives.
-These are not three different phenomena.
-They are one phenomenon under different boundary conditions.
+In the \emph{conditional} regime (attention), responsibilities are recomputed per query over a shared prototype family.
+In the \emph{constrained} regime (cross-entropy classification), supervision clamps one responsibility while competition persists among alternatives.
+These three regimes are one phenomenon under different boundary conditions.